webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Keys-of-Close-to-You.md

 ---
 aliases:
-  - Keys of Close to You
+- "Keys of Close to You"
 tags:
 - Compendium/CSRD/en/Artifacts/Keys-of-Close-to-You
 - Artifact
 - Artifact/Modern-Fantasy
-title: Keys of Close to You
-collection: Artifacts
-kind: Compendium
 ---

 ## Keys of Close to You
 >1d6 +4
 #### Form